williamgilpin/howto/howto_conda.md

 #### Completely re-installing

-Occasionally conda on OSX will irreversibly and permanently fail with no meaningful way of recovering.
-Based on the GitHub reports, the developers appear to find these issues too difficult to troubleshoot on a case-by-case basis, and so they instead favor doing a clean re-installation.
+Occasionally, I've found that conda on OSX will break with no meaningful way of recovering.
+These issues can be too difficult to troubleshoot on a case-by-case basis, and the easiest solution is a clean re-installation.

 The question is whether it is at all possible to recover one's existing environments.
 I am under the impression that this is very difficult to do because of the way that internal links to moved filed are built into conda.
-Instead I opted for a clean re-install, which unfortunately meant that I had to re-install various packages piecemeal as I required them
+Instead I opted for a clean re-install, which unfortunately meant that I had to re-install various packages piecemeal as I required them.

-If you still have access to your old, broken conda installation, a list of what was installed can be found in
+If you still have access to your old, broken conda installation, a list of what was installed can be found in a path that looks something like

-	/Users/william/miniconda/envs/example_env/lib/python3.4/site-packages
+	/Users/username/miniconda/envs/example_env/lib/python3.4/site-packages

 You can export a list of the dependencies using